pydantic/logfire/docs/legal/terms_of_service.md

-_PSI_ and our affiliates' and licensors' aggregate liability under these _Logfire Terms_ will be limited to (a) the amount you actually pay us under these _Logfire Terms_ for _Logfire Cloud_ that gave rise to the claim during the 6 months immediately preceding the incident giving rise to the claim, or (b) fifty thousand usd ($50,000), whichever is less.
+_PSI_ and our affiliates' and licensors' aggregate liability under these _Logfire Terms_ will be limited to (a) the amount you actually pay us under these _Logfire Terms_ for _Logfire Cloud_ that gave rise to the claim during the 6 months immediately preceding the incident giving rise to the claim, or (b) fifty thousand USD ($50,000), whichever is less.
 These limitations shall apply notwithstanding any failure of essential purpose of any limited remedy.

 ## 14. Term and Termination